 We conducted a national randomized survey of members of the Hospice and Palliative Nurses Association (HPNA) to explore the current state of genetic and genomic related activities in palliative care in the United States.
 Seventy-one members of HPNA completed a computerized version of the Nurse’s Self-Assessment of Genetics in Practice Inventory (NGSPI).
 Participants believed the clinical and biological categories of genetic-related activities were important but they lacked confidence in carrying out those activities.
 Respondents rated psychosocial related genetic activities, more important and were more confident in carrying them out.
 Genetics education is needed for nurses at all levels of academic preparation and specialities so all nurses meet patient and family needs experiencing inherited genetic and complex conditions.

-Overall interest is: symptom management in geriatric oncology and palliative care.
-Also interested gerontological nursing, hospice and palliative care nursing and end of life issues.
-Currently integrated genotypic variants of symptoms (fatigue) experienced by woment with breast cancer.
+Overall interest: symptom science in geriatric oncology and palliative care.
+Also interested in gerontological nursing, hospice and palliative care nursing and end of life issues.
+Currently exploring 1) symptoms (ex.fatigue) experienced by older women with breast cancer and multiple comorbidities; 2) community-based exercise intervention for cancer patients; and survivorship issues of older adult cancer patients with multiple comorbidities.

 Newcomb, P., Golden, P., Canclini, S., Cauble, D., & Raudonis, B. Poster presentation at the Texas Health Fort Worth Annual Poster Reception